 - Psychopathology: An introduction to psychopathology teaches students about the causes of mental illness and the ways in which mental illness can manifest itself in people's behaviors.

 Unlike many other positions in the healthcare field, becoming a substance abuse counselor doesn't necessarily require a postsecondary degree.
-Many counselors are able to find work in group counseling positions with a high school diploma or a GED and certification.
-This doesn't mean that a degree isn't helpful; earning a bachelor's degree will make you much more attractive to prospective employers and exponentially increase your earning power over the course of your career.
-As for what kind of degree you'll need, that often varies according to state, employing institution, or position.
-At the bachelor's level, good communication skills can be mastered in a variety of disciplines.
-In addition to psychology, other good majors include nursing and sociology.
-This is a great jumping-off point for aspiring counselors.
+This doesn't mean that a degree isn't helpful; earning an online bachelor's degree may make you more competitive in the job market and may exponentially increase your earning power over the course of your career.
+As for what level of degree you'll need and in what field, that often varies according to state, employing institution, or position.

 The types of treatment and services you can offer as a substance abuse counselor will depend on the state in which you live.
 The education requirements for addiction treatment specialists vary from state to state.
 In some states, counselors with only a high school diploma or certificate can provide certain services to clients.
 In other states, a bachelor's degree in substance abuse counseling prepares graduates to earn a state substance abuse license.
 Some employers may require or prefer particular professional certifications, like those offered through The Association for Addiction Professionals.
 In many states, to diagnose and treat people with behavioral disorders, you will need to earn a master's degree or higher in counseling and complete 2,000-4,000 hours of fieldwork under the supervision of an experienced counselor.
 For information on the training requirements in your state, visit the National Board for Certified Counselors or the Addiction Technology Transfer Center Network.